 Victory over Weaknesses (Dussehra Significance): BK Shivani

-The episode of kidnapping of Sita by Ravan refers to the kidnapping of the soul by the forces of Evil or the five vices namely lust, anger, greed, attachment and ego.
+The episode of the kidnapping of Sita by Ravan refers to the kidnapping of the soul by the forces of Evil or the five vices namely lust, anger, greed, attachment, and ego.
 Ram comes in the world to free all the Sita from the lanka of Ravan (the five vices).

 Read our article on Navratri Message.